TheBlackPlague/TheBlackPlague/README.md

 ##

 ---

+### All logos used are rights of their respective owners.

 ### The art illustrations are from here:
 - <a href="https://iconscout.com/icons/boy" target="_blank">Boy Icon</a> by <a href="https://iconscout.com/contributors/Payungkead">Ic2icon</a> on <a href="https://iconscout.com">Iconscout</a>